A calm treatment room prepared for a potentially painful RF microneedling session.

 In the 24 to 48 hours after your treatment, the initial redness will continue to fade, though you may still have some lingering sensitivity.
 As your skin heals, many people notice it already feels tighter and looks smoother.
 It’s also possible to experience some mild swelling, bruising, or even tiny pinprick bleeding, which can last for up to a week.
 This is why following your provider’s post-procedure care instructions is so important.
 Sticking to the plan will help your skin heal beautifully and ensure you get the best possible results from your treatment.

-How to Prepare for Your RF Microneedling Session
+How to Prepare for Your RF Microneedling Appointment

 A little preparation can make a world of difference in your RF microneedling experience, helping you feel more comfortable and confident on treatment day.
 Think of it as setting the stage for amazing results.
 By taking a few simple steps in the days and weeks leading up to your appointment, you ensure your skin is in the best possible condition, which can make the entire process smoother and more effective.
 It’s all about working with your provider to create a plan that puts your comfort and results first.